rebryant/pgpbs-artifact/README.txt

    cd pgpbs-artifact
    make run

-For all sets of benchmarks, a lot of stuff gets printed, but the final summary information is saved in files cardinality-results.txt and parity-results.txt in the top-level directory.
+When running the benchmarks, a lot of stuff gets printed, but the final summary information is saved in files cardinality-results.txt and parity-results.txt in the top-level directory.
 More information about the benchmarks is included in the README files for the two benchmark classes.
 See the included file "artifact-documentation.pdf" for more information about the benchmarks and how to interpret the results.

 3. Makefile options:

 install:
   Compiles the LRAT checker.
 No other installation steps are required.
-This is performed automatically performing "make run" and other operations that require the proof checker.
+This is performed automatically when performing "make run" and other operations that require the proof checker.

 test:
   Run simple examples of the two benchmarks classes.
 A lot of stuff